Engwis Ranch As Featured On Mansion Global

 “Water is the name of the game,” Mr. Esperti said, referring to the sought-after slice of the Yellowstone River that runs along the property, considered one of the country’s best spots for fly-fishing.

-“The property has amazing views of the mountains, diverse wildlife—you’re buying a certain lifestyle; it’s an escape” Mr. Esperti continued.
-“It’s a place where people can come with their friends, and teach their kids what it’s like to be out in nature, or to work the land.”
+“The property has amazing views of the mountains and diverse wildlife—you’re buying a certain lifestyle; it’s an escape,” Mr. Esperti continued.
+“It’s a place where people can come with their friends and teach their kids what it’s like to be out in nature or to work the land.”

-Mr. Engwis’s property also includes a three-bedroom main house, a guesthouse as well as specialty workshop, an indoor arena for riding horses and several late 1800s barn structures that have been updated.
+Mr. Engwis’s property also includes a three-bedroom main house, a guesthouse as well a specialty workshop, an indoor arena for riding horses, and several late 1800s barn structures that have been updated.
 It also bears the footprints of early American history—Captain William Clark is said to have crossed the ranch in 1806 on his return journey from the Pacific.

-Lifestyle ranch buyers—the vast majority of whom don’t have much, if any, experience working on a ranch—often hire ranch managers to handle care of the land and livestock.
+Lifestyle ranch buyers—the vast majority of whom don’t have much, if any, experience working on a ranch—often hire ranch managers to handle the care of the land and livestock.
 Prices for ranch managers vary, depending on whether they run all the livestock operations.
-Some rural real estate firms, like Hall and Hall, arrange flat monthly or quarterly charges for a ranch manager, based on responsibilities, the size of the land and amount of livestock.
+Some rural real estate firms, like Hall and Hall, arrange flat monthly or quarterly charges for a ranch manager based on responsibilities, the size of the land, and the amount of livestock.

 Mr. Long is representing the auction sale of the Horseshoe Ranch in Dayton, Wyoming.
 The 3,800-acre property, with views of the Bighorn Mountains, a wealth of elk, wild turkeys and other wildlife, along with creeks for fishing and nearby trails for hiking and horse riding, was appraised at $17 million for a July 27 auction, and Mr. Long said that, so far, has interest from about five “high-net-worth individuals” looking for a private recreational ranch.
 The Horseshoe Ranch’s sale is now pending after the auction, though the price has not been made public yet.